Nishinoshima (Shimane)

 Nishinoshima (西ノ島, also Nishi-no-shima) is one of the Dōzen Islands in the Oki archipelago in the Sea of Japan.
 It is the second largest island of the Oki Islands.

 The island, 55.97 km² in area, has a population of approximately 3,400 persons.
 The island is administered by the town of Nishinoshima in Shimane Prefecture.
 Much of the island is within the borders of Daisen-Oki National Park.

 Geography

 Nishinoshima is located approximately 65 km northeast of the Honshu coast.
-The island is of volcanic origin, with deeply indented coastline of 117 km, and with its highest point at the peak of Takuhiyama 452 m above sea level.
+The island is of volcanic origin, with a deeply indented coastline of 117 km, and with its highest point at the peak of Takuhiyama 452 m above sea level.
 The Matengai cliffs on the west coast of the island are the highest in Japan, at 257 m.

 The climate of Nishinoshima is classified as a humid subtropical climate (Köppen climate classification Cfa) with very warm summers and cool winters.
 Precipitation is abundant throughout the year.